CYAD-01 (CAR-T NKG2D) product candidate

 THerapeutic Immunotherapy with NKG2D: the THINK trial study design

-THINK (THerapeutic Immunotherapy with NKG2D) is a multinational (EU/US) open-label Phase Ib study to assess the safety and clinical activity of multiple administrations of autologous CYAD-01 cells in seven refractory cancers, including five solid tumors (colorectal, ovarian, bladder, triple-negative breast and pancreatic cancers) and two hematological tumors (acute myeloid leukemia and multiple myeloma).
+THINK (THerapeutic Immunotherapy with NKG2D) is a multinational (EU/US) open-label Phase Ib study to assess the safety and clinical activity of multiple administrations of autologous CYAD-01 cells in solid and hematological tumors.

-The trial will test three dose levels: up to 3x108, 1x109 and 3x109 CYAD-01 cells.
+The trial tests three dose levels: 3x108, 1x109 and 3x109 CYAD-01 cells.
 At each dose, the patients will receive three successive administrations, two weeks apart, of CYAD-01 cells.
-The dose escalation part of the study will enrol up to 24 patients while the extension phase would enrol 86 additional patients.
+The dose escalation part of the study will enroll up to 24 patients.

 An allogeneic platform would enable the production of “off-the-shelf” CAR-T cell products from healthy donors